stephaneworkspace/astrology/README.md

 ```

 # Version
+0.1.65
+* Support wasm on mac with last crate libswe_sys with /usr/include for c
+  headers

 0.1.64
 * Support wasm on mac os with last crate libswe-sys using llvm this time (bew
   install llvm)